epurpur/Local_LLM_Workshop/README.md

 3. Customizability

-When using a sesrvice like ChatGPT, CoPilot, Bard, you **might** have a few options of what model to run.
-[Ollama](https://ollama.com/library), LM Studio, and Jan.AI have a whole library of models to choose from. has a whole [library of models](https://ollama.com/library) to choose from, which can be used for different purposes.
+When using a service like ChatGPT, CoPilot, Bard, you **might** have a few options of what model to run.
+[Ollama](https://ollama.com/library), LM Studio, and Jan.AI have a whole library of models to choose from, which can be used for different purposes.
 Some are general purpose models, some are specific to writing code, some are for creative purposes, some are for text generation, and more.

  4. Free

-Ollama is free and open source.
+The tools we will cover today are free and open source.
 Paid services like ChatGPT, CoPilot, or Bard usually have a free tier of service but there are limitations to that.
 No such limits exist if you run it yourself.

  5. Environmental Concerns

 As the [Washington Post](https://www.washingtonpost.com/business/2024/06/21/artificial-intelligence-nuclear-fusion-climate/) explains, a massive amount of energy associated with Generative AI is being used today.
 AI servers are typically housed in large data centers which consume vast amounts of electricity.
-Training large AI models demands substantial computational power, running GPUs or TPUs (using parallell processing) for days or weeks.
+Training large AI models demands substantial computational power, running for days or weeks.
 The electricity used by data centers often comes from non-renewable energy sources such as coal.
 Manufacturing the hardware used in electronics requires rare earth metals.
 And so on...

+ 6.

+This is more for developers, but downloading and running your own LLMs locally allow you a way to integrate these into an application you are writing.

-## Ollama
+### Ollama

 Ollama is an open source project that serves as a powerful and user-friendly platform for running LLMs on your local computer.
 Ollama simplifies the process of downloading, installing, and interacting with a wide range of LLMs.